bsauk/GPU_LSQ/README.md

 ## Platform Choice

 The reason why I have chosen to use a GPU and to use CUDA is every QR factorization update or downdate should be a simple independent process that can be handled by an individual thread or thread block.
-With a GPU I should be able to update or downdate a large number of solutions simultaneously and determine the best subset regression in a hopefully reasonable amount of time.
+With a GPU I should be able to update or downdate a large number of solutions simultaneously and determine the best subset regression in a reasonable amount of time.

 ## Schedule